JamesDelAguila-CMS/opioid_time_series_analysis/README.md

   - Writing the resampled data frames to tables for reuse.

 Each of these steps is described in more detail below.

+### Timer-series Panel Format
+Most time-series algorithms require specific table formats.
+Panel data consists of a table with 1 row per beneficiary and 1 column for each variable which themselves consist arrays with each element corresponding to a value during a particular time period (in our case, daily).
+This project includes a custom set of functions to build the panel format from line-level claims data.

 ### One-hot encoding